The Ashington Group (Pitmen Painters)

 Why not take a look at the Ashington Group's own website: http://www.ashingtongroup.co.uk/, which also includes information on a bursary scheme being offered by the Ashington Group Trustees, to eligible applicants in the Wansbeck area who are embarking on a course of study in the visual arts at a UK Higher Education institution.
 For the full criteria, and details of the application process, please click on the following link: Ashington Group Trustees Bursaries.

 Books, Prints and Posters

-If you have been inspired by the play, book or even the artworks themselves and would like your own high quality print of one of the Ashington Group Collection, you can see the images, costs and download an order form here.
-A selection of Ashington Group Collection posters, postcards and books are also available to purchase online through the Woodhorn shop as well as products inspired by the Ashington Group and collections held by Woodhorn Museum and Northumberland Archives.
+If you have been inspired by the play, book or even the artworks themselves and would like your own copy, a selection of Ashington Group Collection posters, postcards and books are available to purchase online through the Woodhorn shop as well as products inspired by the Ashington Group and collections held by Woodhorn Museum.

 If you would like to read more about the Ashington Group you might like to purchase a copy of the original Pitmen Painters book by William Feaver, the Ashington Group Catalogue and the My Life as a Pitman catalogue which are all available from the Woodhorn online shop or contact us on firstname.lastname@example.org or 01670 624466 for alternative ways to order.

 If you'd be interested in guided tours (for group visits) of the main Ashington Group Collection plus other paintings that aren't available to the general public including Oliver Kilbourn's My Life as a Pitman collection, please drop us a line.

 |Printed from Woodhorn web site.